Telephone jack and plug: National standards

-The Polish WT-4 plug is adopted in Russia as ШТР-IV (SHTR-IV) and has four metal pins and an additional fourth dielectric pin.
+The Polish WT-4 plug is also adopted in the Eastern Bloc and Russia as ШТР-IV (SHTR-IV) and has four metal pins and an additional fourth dielectric pin.
 The corresponding socket comes in two variants.
 The GTN-4 socket (РТШ-IV (RTSH-IV) in Russia) provides a 4 pin connection (in most cases, the two rightmost pins are used for connecting a single line).
 The GTNC-4 (РТШК-IV, RTSHK-IV) is a GTN-4 socket that has an additional circuit.
 The 5th plastic pin of the inserted plug disconnects a 1μF capacitor that otherwise closes the circuit of the telephone line when the plug is not inserted.
 This feature allows testing the line when the phone is not plugged in.
 The usage of a capacitor is mostly obsolete and GTN-4 sockets produced later reuse the capacitor compartment for an additional RJ11 socket.